 The stock market has from time to time experienced significant price and volume fluctuations that may be unrelated to the operating performance of particular companies.
 In addition, the market price of the Company's Common Stock, like the stock prices of many publicly traded biotechnology companies, has been highly volatile.
 During 1997, the Company's stock price fluctuated between \$15 3/4 per share and \$46 1/4 per share.
-Announcements of technological innovations or new commercial products by the Company or its competitors, developments or disputes concerning patent or proprietary rights, publicity regarding actual or potential medical results relating to products or products under development by the Company or its competitors, regulatory developments in either the United States or foreign countries, public concern as to the safety of biotechnology products and economic and other external factors including the buying and selling of shares by option holders to offset their risk, as well as period-to-period fluctuations in financial results may have a significant impact on the market price of the Company's Common Stock.
+Announcements of technological innovations or new commercial products by the Company or its competitors, developments or disputes concerning patent or proprietary rights, publicity regarding actual or potential medical results relating to products or products under development by the Company or its competitors, regulatory developments in of biotechnology products and economic and other external factors including the buying and selling of shares by option holders to offset their risk, as well as period-to-period fluctuations in financial results may have a significant impact on the market price of the Company's Common Stock.
 It is likely that in some future quarter the Company's operating results will be below the expectations of public market analysts and investors.
 In such event, the price of the Company's Common Stock would likely be materially adversely affected.
 See "Market for Registrant's Common Equity and Related Stockholder Matters" and "-- Outstanding Options; Possible Dilution and Hedging.'